arka5236/ControlPlabe.ai_AIC/README.md

 The application will be available at http://localhost:8501.

 🗄️ Database & Memory Management
-PaDIS uses a local SQLite instance (chatbot.db) for zero-configuration deployments.
+ControlPlane uses a local SQLite instance (chatbot.db) for zero-configuration deployments.
 It automatically provisions two critical tables:

 LangGraph Checkpoints: Saves the complete BaseMessage history of every thread for multi-turn conversational memory.

 Human Feedback (human_feedback): Stores timestamped 👍/👎 actions linked to the specific thread_id for offline anomaly review.

-🛠️ Future Roadmap
+## 🛠️ Future Roadmap
 Semantic Anomaly Detection: Implement local HuggingFaceEmbeddings to cluster and identify adversarial jailbreak vectors pre-generation.

 Retrieval-Based Verification: Connect FAISS/ChromaDB to the llm_evaluators node to ground hallucination scores in verifiable source documents.